waynodiablo/Oystercard/pills/debugging.md

   bugs
 * Make sure you're checking the against the actual data your system is receiving when running tests
+* Don't forget to take out all of your debugging statements when you're done fixing the problem!

 ## Some further reading: